lachrist/estree-sentry-2/README.md

   literal.
 - In non-computed class definitions, the key can only be an identifier, a private identifier, or a literal.
+- In class constructor definitions, the key is always `constructor` and the function value does not have an id, cannot be a generator, and cannot be asynchronous.
-- In method object properties, the value can only be a function expression.
+- In object method properties and class method definition, the value can only be a function expression without id.
-- Getters and setters:
+- In object accessor properties and class accessor definitions, the value:
-  - always function expression
+  - con only be function expression (only relevant for object properties)
-  - cannot be generator
-  - cannot be async
-  - cannot have an id
-  - have the correct arity (0 for getters and 1 for setters).
+  - has the correct arity (0 for getters and 1 for setters).
-- Class constructors:
+  - does not have in id
-  - cannot be generator
+  - cannot be a generator
-  - cannot be async
+  - cannot be asynchronous
-  - cannot have an id
-- The key of constructor definitions is always `constructor`.

-## Nodes
+## Additional nodes

 - In binary expressions with `in` operator, the left operand can be a private identifier.